 The General Secretary’s comments on this issue were picked up in an article by the Press Association, and subsequently distributed through the national and regional press.
-The Express; Metro; the Express and Star; the Belfast Telegraph; and the Evening Express all reported on his remarks.
+The Express; Metro; the Express and Star; and the Belfast Telegraph all reported on his remarks.

 Penman also responded to a Times report that civil servants had expressed concerns that Labour leader Jeremy Corbyn is “too frail” to lead the country, as well as the subsequent call from Corbyn and Shadow Cabinet Office Minister Jon Trickett for an independent investigation into what they saw as a potential breach of civil service neutrality.

 Stating that the Times had reported “tittle-tattle over coffee” as if it was the settled view of the service, Penman said such an accusation was “frankly insulting to committed public servants” who respect civil service impartiality.

 The FT, the Times, Politics Home and Civil Service World also reported the General Secretary’s comments.